• >

 Not always, so make sure you check before you open the account.

-Is my instant access savings account protected?
+Is my easy access savings account protected?

 Most banks are backed by the Financial Services Compensation Scheme (FSCS) which protects your money up to £85,000 in a single institution.